Pressure Relief Valves For Air Compressors

-VMAC recommends the inspection of the pressure relief valve tests are the responsibility of the user or operator, while test instructions should be supplied by the air compressor manufacturer.
+The pressure relief valve tests are the responsibility of the user or operator, while test instructions should be supplied by the air compressor manufacturer.
 For example, VMAC’s manuals include test instructions to perform a pressure relieve valve inspection:

 If you are operating a system that is not a VMAC air compressor, check your manual or contact the manufacturer for detailed instructions on how to test your pressure relief valve.